-The best method for preventing pests when storing your items is to choose a facility with a good pest prevention policy.
+The best method for preventing pests when storing your items is to choose a clean facility with a good pest prevention policy.
 There are a few ways to do this:

-• Ask to see the storage units: You should always do a quick walkthrough of a storage facility before signing up with one.
+• Ask to see the storage units.
+You should always do a quick walkthrough of a storage facility before signing up with one.
 While doing so, you can check for signs of pests and the general condition of the facility.
-Furthermore, if the units are in poor condition, have cracks and crevices, or the facility is not well kept, you might want to consider a different company.
+Furthermore, if the units are in poor condition, have cracks and crevices, or the facility is not well maintained, you might want to consider a different company.

-Use Plastic Tubs Over Cardboard Boxes
+2. Use Plastic Tubs Instead of Cardboard Boxes

-Cardboard is typically the cheapest way to store your possessions.
-However, many pests can make quick work of these containers, with rats, roaches, moths, and other critters nesting inside them (especially those containing linens).
-Instead, we recommend using plastic containers with sealable, airtight lids.
-Plastic, sealed containers are harder for pests to get into, and they keep the scent of your items from leaking out.
-Furthermore, they stand up to stacking and weight for longer periods of time, making them better overall than cardboard.
-If you have to use cardboard boxes, we recommend buying new ones and avoiding secondhand ones from grocery stores.
+Plastic, sealed storage containers are harder for pests to get into, and they keep the scent of your items from leaking out.
+Also, they can support more weight for longer periods of time, making them better for stacking than cardboard.
+If you have to use cardboard boxes for budget reasons, we recommend buying new boxes and avoiding secondhand ones from grocery stores.

-Don’t Store Food or Scented Objects
+3. Don’t Store Food or Scented Objects

-Protect Upholstered Furniture With Plastic Wrap
+5. Cover Furniture With Plastic Wrap

-Regularly Check In on Your Possessions
+6. Regularly Check on Your Possessions

-Carefully Read Your Storage Unit Insurance
+7. Carefully Read Your Storage Unit Insurance

 Many self-storage unit facilities will require you to have homeowners, renters, or business insurance that covers stored goods, often called “off-premises personal property coverage.”
 These policies can be a huge help when storing your possessions long-term.
 However, most standard policies come with exclusions to some of the more common problems associated with storage units, including: